stone-payments/pos-mamba-sdk/packages/components/Keyboard/README.md

   readonly?: boolean;

   /**
+   * Tells keyboard which value it should use at input start position after key press input change.
+Like a currency placeholder.
+   * Only works if the {@link updateMode} are on mode {@link KeyboardUpdateMode.Auto}.
+   */
+  lastValue?: string;

+  /**
    * Optionally set a condition for the virtual keyboard to render or work.
    * Its instance will be destroyed if exist.
    * Can be a Boolean or a function that do something and return a boolean.